SanPen/GridCal/doc/md_source/modelling.md

 ### Step 6: Defining the Main Transformer

-In order to define the type of transformer a catalogue is available within the GridCal repository.
+In order to define the type of transformer a catalogue is available within the VeraGrid repository.

 This transformer is the transformer between HV Bus and Bus 2.
 The transformer is: 25 MV 20/10 kV.